 NOTE: DNS-SD relies on awareness of the network address of the DNS-SD server.
 This address can be provisioned onto a oneM2M node/entity.
 For example, a DNS-SD client hosted on a ADN/MN/ASN can be configured during the process of enrolling to the MEF with the network address of one or more DNS-SD servers operated by a M2M SP.
 Alternatively, the network address of one or more DNS-SD servers can be configured when bootstrapping with an underlying access network that is managed by a network operator.

-A DNS-SD server can be deployed in a oneM2M System as shown in Figure 8.1.2-1. oneM2M entities wishing to perform discovery of oneM2M services can support a DNS-SD client.
+A DNS-SD server can be deployed in a oneM2M System as shown in Figure 7.1.2-1. oneM2M entities wishing to perform discovery of oneM2M services can support a DNS-SD client.
 The DNS-SD client can be co-hosted on the same node as a oneM2M entity or integrated within the oneM2M entity.
+Detailed example procedure for the DNS-SD based service discovery is described in Annex <A>.

-Figure 8.1.2-1: DNS-SD Server deployed in oneM2M System
+Figure 7.1.2-1: DNS-SD Server deployed in oneM2M System

-The following procedure describes the steps involved in the DNS-SD based oneM2M service discovery solution.